Wednesday 29th April 2020

 Anyhoo, felt so much better.
 Next time I forget the Oyster, I’ll get myself punched in the face.

-Recently people have been protesting the lockdown in the US, while rioting has occured in the Parisian banlieues, plus looting in Italy.
+Recently people have been protesting the lockdown in the US, while rioting has occurred in the Parisian banlieues, plus looting in Italy.
 Apparently when inmates are let out of solitary, they start attacking each other, crazed.
 I remember Tom Bagley, the kid with ‘issues’ who, when bullied, would run at everyone screaming and spinning his arms.
 It was called the Invisible Skipping Rope or Thomas The Tank Engine’s Gone Mad Again Miss.
 Maybe there’s something to that, the distraction of acting out resolving the pain -exorcising it while exhorting it.
 Or maybe it’s just you know, Men.

 The migraine ended at 11am, 3 days after it started.
 I can now catch up with life, and it’s been accumulating, collecting in increasing flurries behind the padded walls, and avalanche-prone once I open that door.